cetkovicaleksa/ftn77-thesis/README.md

 [Typst@0.15.0](https://github.com/typst/typst/tree/v0.15.0) was used for development, so ensure your typst is up to date.

 The template is not yet available as a typst preview package (may be in the future), so to use it you need to install it as a local package.
-This can be done by downloading a release from the [releases page](https://github.com/cetkovicaleksa/ftn77-thesis/releases) (or just downloading this repo as a zip, in which case ensure you are at a desired commit/branch/tag) and extracting it to typst local packages under `ftn77-thesis/<release version>` (currently `ftn-thesis/0.1.0`).
-You can find out where typst packages are stored by running `typst info` and checking package path in the section "Packages", local packages are under a subdirectory `local/` (ex. on linux `~/.local/share/typst/packages/local/`).
+This can be done by downloading a release from the [releases page](https://github.com/cetkovicaleksa/ftn77-thesis/releases) (or just downloading this repo as a zip, in which case ensure you are at a desired commit/branch/tag) and extracting its contents to typst local packages under `ftn77-thesis/<release version>` (currently `ftn-thesis/0.1.0`).
+You can find out where typst packages are stored by running `typst info` and checking package path in the section "Packages", local packages are under a subdirectory `local/` (ex. full path when extracted on linux `~/.local/share/typst/packages/local/ftn77-thesis/0.1.0/<repo root with README.md>`).

 Below is a minimal example of how to use the template once it is installed: